-Our role also includes acting as the Public Health Officer’s representative at the incident, providing regulatory oversight of cleanup and disposal of hazardous materials and wastes generated spill responses, the inspection of illegal drug labs Clan Lab Inspection Report, Clan Lab WARNING NOTICE, Clan Lab Clean-up Order, and the regulatory oversight of the proper assessment and cleanup of illegal drug laboratory properties see Procedures for Meth Lab Assessment and Cleanup and Clan Lab Contractors & Consultants.
+Our role also includes acting as the Public Health Officer’s representative at the incident, providing regulatory oversight of cleanup and disposal of hazardous materials and wastes generated spill responses, the inspection of illegal drug labs see the Clan Lab Inspection Report, Clan Lab WARNING NOTICE, Clan Lab Clean-up Order, and the proper assessment and cleanup of illegal drug laboratory properties see Procedures for Meth Lab Assessment and Cleanup & Clan Lab Contractors & Consultants.
 For contamination in soil and groundwater go to the Site Mitigation Program.

 The Environmental Health Services Division responds to hazardous substances complaints.
 Most complaints deal with illegal disposal of hazardous substances.
 Investigations are confidential until completion at which time records become public.
 Contact us at (707) 784-6765 to report illegal disposal of hazardous material and waste.
 In addition, you may contact the State of California hotline at 1-800-69-TOXIC to report illegal disposal of hazardous waste.
 For household hazardous waste and small business hazardous waste disposal locations and information see the Recycle Guide, Demolition Wastes, and for paint see PaintCare.
 Solano County Environmental Health does not regulate the management and disposal of medical wastes.
 The regulatory authority over medical waste management remains with the California Department of Public Health, Medical Waste Program.
 For disposal of medical wastes such as syringe needles and fluid blood contact the California Department of Public Health Medical Waste Management Program.
 For information on cleanup of soil and groundwater impact from hazardous materials releases go to the Site Mitigation Program or call us at 707-784-6765.

 Waste Tire Program